deephaven/vscode-deephaven/CONTRIBUTING.md

 ### Versioning Strategy

-We are following the official `vscode` extension publishing guidance.
+We are following the official `VS Code` extension publishing guidance.

 - Pre-release versions use `major.ODD_NUMBER.patch` version scheme (e.g. `1.1.3`)
 - Release versions use `major.EVEN_NUMBER.patch` versions scheme (e.g. `1.2.3`)

-> Note that `vscode` will always install a later release version instead of pre-release, so it's important to always have a pre-release version that is later than the release version if we want to allow pre-release users to stay on the latest pre-release.
+> Note that `VS Code` will always install a later release version instead of pre-release, so it's important to always have a pre-release version that is later than the release version if we want to allow pre-release users to stay on the latest pre-release.

 You can find additional details here: https://code.visualstudio.com/api/working-with-extensions/publishing-extension#prerelease-extensions